-In 1824 a project was brought before the Province which, while it promised very great advantages to the country at large, was destined and foreseen to have a detrimental effect on the town of Niagara, now recovering slowly from its ashes and total destruction in the war, which had closed only ten years before.

-This was the application for a charter to a company of gentlemen, mostly of St. Catharines, of whom Mr. Hamilton Merritt was the principal, for the making of a canal from the mouth of the Twelve Mile Creek to Port Robinson, to connect by way of Chippawa Creek with the upper Niagara and Lake Erie, thus joining Lakes Ontario and Erie by a short and practicable channel of communication.
-Like most bold schemes, this project was at first coldly received and generally regarded as the chimera of a speculative brain.
+N 1824 a project was brought before the Province which, while it promised very great advantages to the country at large, was destined and foreseen to have a detrimental effect on the town of Niagara, now slowly recovering from the ashes and destruction of the war, which had closed only ten years before.
+This was the application for a charter by a company of gentlemen, mostly of St. Catharines, of whom Mr. Hamilton Merritt was the principal, for the making of a canal from the mouth of the Twelve Mile Creek to Port Robinson, to connect by way of Chippawa Creek with the upper Niagara and Lake Erie, thus joining Lakes Ontario and Erie by a short and practicable channel of communication.
+Like most bold schemes, this project was at first coldly received, and generally regarded as the chimera of a speculative brain.
 But the energy and sound sense of Mr. Merritt were not daunted by indifference or opposition.
-He went to Parliament and secured his charter, and made it his life's business to build the canal.
-He got the required stock subscribed, some of it by the Parliament, and in 1829 built the canal to Port Robinson-a small channel that admitted only schooners and barges of forty or fifty tons burden.
+He went to Parliament, secured his charter, and made it his life's business to build the canal.
+He got the required stock subscribed, some of it by Parliament, and in 1829 built the canal to Port Robinson-a small channel that admitted only schooners and barges of forty or fifty tons burden.

 The canal once opened created justly great expectations in the country, and soon it was resolved to extend it to Port Colborne.
-Parliament again assisted with a substantial grant, and finally it was made a Provincial work, and underwent repeated enlargements until it has now become one of the finest canals in America.
+Parliament again assisted with a substantial grant, and finally it was made a Provincial work.
+Undergoing repeated enlargements, it has now become one of the finest canals in America.

-The old trade route by portage round the falls was soon killed by the new rival.
+The old trade route by portage round the falls was soon [269]

+killed by the new rival.
 Many interests in the towns of Niagara, Queenston and Chippawa were ruined.
 The town of Niagara came to a dead stand.
-The rapid growth of St. Catharines cut off her trade largely with the interior, and at the same time many of the people of Niagara removed to the new town on the canal, and Niagara's loss increased largely the prosperity of St. Catharines.
+The rapid growth of St. Catharines, not only cut off her trade largely with the interior, but at the same time many of the people of Niagara also removed to the new town on the canal.
+Niagara's loss increased largely the prosperity of St. Catharines.

-The proposal of many to make the outlet of the new canal at Niagara was opposed both by the Government and by the main promoters of the canal.
+The proposal of many, to make the outlet of the new canal at Niagara, was opposed both by the Government and by the main promoters of the canal.
 One prominent reason offered was that the outlet of the canal ought not to be commanded by the guns of Fort Niagara.
-This reason, with others rising from the interests of property holders at and about St. Catharines, decided the point of location adverse to the interests of Niagara, and, as is now conceded adverse to the best interests of the canal as regards future enlargements on a very large scale, such as are now called for by the increased size of the vessels now used on the lakes.
-A great supply of water power from the canal for the establishment of mills and factories, which has also been obtained, were among the advantages gained by the construction of the line where it is.
+This reason, with others rising from the the interests of property holders at and about St. Catharines, decided the point of location adverse to the interests of Niagara, and, as is now conceded, adverse to the best interests of the canal as regards future enlargements on a very large scale, such as are called for by the increased size of the vessels now used on the lakes.
+A great supply of water power from the canal warranted the establishment of mills and factories, which were among the advantages gained by the construction of the canal.
 All this, however, was of no profit to the town of Niagara, which had little or nothing to set off against the industries to be established at St. Catharines.
 Merritton and Thorold.